mythology-and-legends-in-warfare

 Influence on Later Medieval Shields

 The Norman kite shield directly evolved into the heater shield of the 12th–14th centuries—the classic crusader shield shape.
 The central boss persisted, but with time it became smaller or was replaced by a shield reinforcement known as the “bouche” for jousting.
 The basic principles of construction (wood, rawhide, metal boss) remained unchanged for centuries.
 Heraldry was codified on shields, becoming a complex system of identification that lasted through the Middle Ages.
 The Norman shield also influenced shield designs used by the Franks, the Lombards, and even the Vikings who adopted the kite shape in later years.
+Additionally, the Norman emphasis on shield discipline and formation tactics laid the groundwork for later infantry shield walls used by the Swiss and the English.

 Modern Reproductions and Study